eu-ge-ne/enrouter/apps/web/src/app/docs/start/index.md

 `src/app` is a folder where you put your route components.

-**enrouter** creates internal "virtual" module called `virtual:enrouter` where it generates and stores your route tree.
+**enrouter** creates internal "virtual" module with name `virtual:enrouter` where it is generating and storing your route tree.
-You need to add `virtual:enrouter` module to `optimizeDeps.exclude` because it is implemented using Rollup-specific features which do not exist in esbuild.
+You need to add `virtual:enrouter` module to `optimizeDeps.exclude` because the notion of "virtual" module does exist only in Rollup and does not exist in esbuild.

 Vite is using Rollup for producing final bundle for prod.
 But during development it uses two budlers: Rollup for compiling user code